gate-computer/gate/ABI.md

 ```wasm
 (import "gate" "exit" (func (param i32)))
 ```
+> Terminate the program, indicating that execution must not be resumed later.
-> Terminate the program.
-Parameter value 0 indicates success and 1 indicates
+> Parameter value 0 indicates success and 1 indicates failure.
+Other values
-> failure.
-Other values are interpreted as 1.
+> are interpreted as 1.

 ```wasm